 About the counselling sessions

 If you have a video telehealth session booked in, before your appointment you will be emailed a link that you can click at the time of your appointment to begin the session.
-You will need to download the Zoom app (it's free).
-If you are on your desktop, simply click the link.
+Telehealth sessions are conducted on a health-care specific video-conferencing platform called Coviu.
+Coviu is browser-based, so no software download is necessary, simply click the link.
+You will need a Google Chrome browser, or Safari 12+ on an iPhone or iPad.

 You’ll need either a smartphone, tablet or computer with an internet connection, camera and microphone (these are built into most modern devices).
 Headphones can also help with audio quality.
 Please ensure your phone or computer is fully charged and has adequate internet speed.